briantkho/Hush/README.md

 # Hush
-## A password manager for CPSC 210
+## A password manager made in Java

 This project was inspired by the increasing number of compromised passwords on my personal accounts.
 With many companies looking to make profit from their password managers, finding the right password manager that offers all the